PLSysSec/rlbox-book/src/chapters/wasm-sandbox.md

 ```

 Here we are building our library to wasm.
 Typically you will just want to update
-your build system to use the wasi-sdk `clang` as your compiler.
-This will also
+your build system to use the wasi-sdk `clang` (or wasi-clang) as your compiler.
+wasi-clang will link wasi-libc (a custom version of musl) with your library
-use wasi-libc instead of your normal `libc` (library and headers live in
+instead of the system `libc`.
+The wasi-libc library and headers live in
 `$WASI_SYSROOT`

 Also note worthy are the `$(WASM_CFLAGS)` which are important to ensure that